bjeanes/make_abstract/README.markdown

     class ChildClass < AbstractClass
     end

-    AbstractClass.new         # will generate NoMethodError
+    AbstractClass.new         # will generate CantInstantiateError
-    AbstractChildClass.new    # will generate NoMethodError
+    AbstractChildClass.new    # will generate CantInstantiateError
     ChildClass.new            # will create new ChildClass object

 ## Gem